 Lastly, people aren’t really sure what’s in the heroin that they buy.
 Many street dealers cut the drug with other substances to make more money.
 The buyers often have bad reactions to these other ingredients, which leads to heroin deaths.

-Turn to Memphis Recovery for All of Your Addiction Recovery Needs
+Turn to Memphis Recovery for All of Your Heroin Addiction Treatment Needs

-At Memphis Recovery, we make it our mission to help people overcome drug addiction.
+At Memphis Recovery Centers, we make it our mission to help people overcome drug addiction.
 If you suffer from heroin addiction, put your trust in a rehab center that puts your needs first.
 Our friendly staff can create a custom treatment plan to fit your needs.

 Don’t attempt to take on addiction without help.
-Learn what it takes to overcome heroin at Memphis Recovery.
-Reach out to us today at 866.304.8254 for more information.
+Learn what it takes to overcome heroin at our heroin addiction treatment center.
+Reach out to us today by completing our online form or calling 866-672-7378 for more information.